sggenna/diciobase/README.md

 This project helps researchers study how different Brazilian Portuguese dictionaries organize and present information.
 It's particularly useful for comparing dictionary microstructures and identifying patterns across sources.

-*This repo contains the code structure only.
-The actual dictionary data isn't included due to copyright restrictions.*
+*This repository contains the platform infrastructure.
+Dictionary content and research data are managed separately by the participating institutions.*